AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master.md

 ## Prerequisites

-The split database requires you to set up three MySQL master databases on any host (all three on the Magento server, each database on a separate server, and so on).
+The split database requires you to set up three MySQL master databases on any host (all three on the Commerce server, each database on a separate server, and so on).
 These are the _master_ databases and they are used as follows:

 - One master database for [checkout](https://glossary.magento.com/checkout) tables
 - One master database for sales tables (also referred to as _Order Management System_, or _OMS_, tables)
-- One master database for the remainder of the Magento 2 application tables
+- One master database for the remainder of the Commerce 2 application tables

 In addition, you can optionally set up any number of _slave_ databases that serve as load balancers and backups.